safiyu/telefetchr/readme.md

 ## Security Notes

-- Keep your `config.yaml` secure and never commit it to version control
 - The `sessions/` directory contains sensitive authentication data
 - Use environment variables for sensitive data in production
 - Consider using Docker secrets for production deployments

-## Support

-For issues and questions:
-- Check the logs: `docker-compose logs -f`
-- Ensure all prerequisites are installed
-- Verify your Telegram API credentials
-- Check that required files (`view.html`, `launch.py`) exist

 ## License